+The first inequality is due to the triangle inequality and the second equality is due to the definition of $i_0$.

-\end{proof} Theorem \ref{T6} shows that the eigenvalues are bounded.
-However, bounded eigenvalues are insufficient for dimensionality reduction.
-Dimensionality reduction is meaningful when there is a significant spectral decay.
+\end{proof} Although, according to this Theorem, the eigenvalues are all real-valued and bounded, their mere boundedness is generally insufficient for dimensionality reduction.
+Dimensionality reduction is meaningful only in the presence of a significant spectral decay.

 \begin{D1} Let $\cal{M}$ be a manifold.
 The intrinsic dimension $d$ of the manifold is a positive integer determined by how many independent ``coordinates'' are needed to describe $\cal{M}$.
-Using a parametrization to describe a manifold, the dimension of $\cal{M}$ is the smallest integer $d$ such that a smooth map $\myvec{f}(\myvec{\xi})=\cal{M}$, $\myvec{\xi} \in {\cal{R}}^d$, describes the manifold, where $\myvec{\xi} \in {\cal{R}}^d$.\\ \end{D1} Our framework is based on a Gaussian kernel.
-The spectral decay of Gaussian kernels was studied in \cite{Lafon}.
-We use Lemma \ref{L1} to evaluate the spectral decay of our kernel.
+Using a parametrization to describe a manifold, the dimension of $\cal{M}$ is the smallest integer $d$ such that a smooth map $\myvec{f}(\myvec{\xi})=\cal{M}$ describes the manifold, where $\myvec{\xi} \in {\mathbb{R}}^d$. \end{D1} Our framework employs a Gaussian kernel, the spectral decay of which was studied in \cite{Lafon}.
+We use Lemma \ref{L1} (which is based on Weyl's asymptotic law and appears in \cite{LafonPHD}) to evaluate the spectral decay of our kernel.